tmetcalfe89-zz/interactions/README.md

 * Doesn't hook in with other APIs.
 * Doesn't work with ore dictionaries.
 * Doesn't work with tool levels.
 For example, you can't have say an iron pickaxe is required, and then have it automatically know diamond works as well.
+* Damage is required for every item and block, even if it's 0.

 # Notes

 * Damage on heldItem is ignored if the item is damageable when checking if it should trigger the interaction.
-You've still gotta put it in there.
 * Cons are subject to improvement.